AbeelLab/cs4255/bwa-doc.md

 BWA-SW builds FM-indices for both the reference and query sequence.
-It implicitly represents the reference sequence in a prefix trie and represents the query sequence in a prefix directed acyclic word graph (prefix DAWG;
-Blumer et al., 1985), which is transformed from the prefix trie of the query sequence (Section 2.3).
+It implicitly represents the reference sequence in a prefix trie and represents the query sequence in a prefix directed acyclic word graph, which is transformed from the prefix trie of the query sequence.
 A dynamic programming can be applied between the trie and the DAWG, by traversing the reference prefix trie and the query DAWG, respectively.
 This dynamic programming would find all local matches if no heuristics were applied, but would be no faster than BWTSW.